 Risk Management Program.
 We and Contran participate in a combined risk management program.
 Pursuant to the program, Contran and certain of its subsidiaries and related entities, including us and certain of our subsidiaries and related entities, as a group, purchase insurance policies and risk management services.
 The program apportions its costs among the participating companies.
-Tall Pines and EWI provide for or broker the insurance policies.
-Tall Pines purchases reinsurance for substantially all of the risks it underwrites.
-EWI also provides claims and risk management services and, where appropriate, engages certain third-party risk management consultants.
-Tall Pines is a captive insurance company wholly owned by us.
-EWI is a reinsurance brokerage and risk management company wholly owned by NL.
+Prior to NL's sale of EWI's insurance and risk management business to a third party in November 2019, EWI brokered certain of our insurance policies, provided claims and risk management services and, where appropriate, engaged certain third-party risk management consultants.

+Tall Pines is a captive insurance company wholly owned by us that also provides certain insurance policies to Contran and certain of its subsidiaries and related entities, including us.
 Tall Pines purchases reinsurance from third-party insurance carriers with an A.M.
 Best Company rating of generally at least an "A-" (excellent) for substantially all of the risks it underwrites.
-Consistent with insurance industry practices, Tall Pines and EWI receive commissions from insurance underwriters and/or assess fees for the policies that they provide or broker.
+Consistent with insurance industry practices, Tall Pines receives, and EWI (prior to NL's sale of the EWI business in November 2019) received, commissions from insurance and reinsurance underwriters and/or assess fees for the policies that they provide or broker.